 - GoXLR Mixer - This is what I plug my SM7B into in order to connect the microphone to the computer.
 Has a sample pad that I can add sound effects to.
 This audio interface is great for my specific setup, and has a software control panel as well as the knobs/faders on the device.

-- Main gaming monitor: Asus VG27AQ - My main gaming panel is a 1440p 165 hz IPS display, that's G-SYNC-compatible with low latency... so a dream and no compromise for gaming in 1440p plus great for editing with more real estate.
-1440p165 is the sweet spot for PC gaming going into 2021.
+- General purpose monitor: Asus VG27AQ - This used to be my main display.
+It's a 1440p 165 hz IPS display, that's G-SYNC-compatible with low latency... so a dream and no compromise for gaming in 1440p plus great for editing with more real estate.

 - General purpose monitor: Acer V277U - 27", Solid matte 1440p , 75hz with the DisplayPort cable.
 350 nit perfect for everything else that is not gaming.
 Great all-around monitor.